 The short answer is that yes, it does.
 The two-way on-call quality in a medium conference room proved itself fantastic.
 Also, it is straightforward to pair and use.

 Nevertheless, there are some things to be mindful of.
 Mostly, these are some general limitations inherent in all business speakerphones, in some cases, such as the poor sound quality when playing music or the unreliability of the Bluetooth connection.

 The Speak 810 comes in two variations – UC and MS versions.
 There is a lot of confusion regarding the real difference between the two.
 Therefore it deserves a bit more attention.

 According to most reselling websites, the only difference between the MS and the UC version is that the MS version allows plug-and-play connectivity with Skype-for-Business straight out of the box.
 That is, nothing additional must be downloaded or configured.

 On the other hand, the UC version enables plug-and-play connectivity with most other major softphones.
-But moreover, the UC version is also able to seamlessly integrate with Skype-for-Business as well.
+But moreover, the UC version is also able to integrate with Skype-for-Business as well seamlessly.

-Conversely, the MS version works perfectly fine with other softphones and conference platforms other than Skype-for-Business.
+Conversely, the MS version works perfectly with softphones and conference platforms other than Skype-for-Business.
 So, what is the real difference then?

 In the case of the MS device, Skype-for-Business automatically would set the MS-dedicated Speak 810 device as the default speaker.
 In the case of the UC version, this must be done manually.